-An exhibition dedicated to the photographer Cesare Colombo is held in the Viscontea room of the Castello Sforzesco from 21st February to 14th June, 2020.
+An exhibition dedicated to the photographer Cesare Colombo is held in the Viscontea room of the Castello Sforzesco from 21st February to 14th June, 2020 - postponed until 13th September.
 A vivid overview of the Milanese metropolis capturing circa 60 years of urban- social development and transformations.

 Colombo was one of the twentieth century’s great masters of Italian photo reporting and, from 1950 onwards, immortalized Milan in hundreds of striking shots.
 One of his most famous images is that of the Galfa skyscraper filmed at night, with the office windows still lit and workers still at their desks, a symbol of the frenetic work rhythms in 1968.